Old-Fashioned Split Pea Soup with Ham Bone Recipe

 - 1 bay leaf

-- 1. Sort peas and rinse with cold water.
-Place beans in a Dutch oven; add water to cover by 2 in.
+- 1. Place peas in a Dutch oven or soup kettle; add water to cover by 2 in.
 Bring to a boil; boil for 2 minutes.
-Remove from the heat; cover and let stand for 1 to 4 hours or until beans are softened.
-Drain and rinse beans, discarding liquid.
+Remove from the heat; cover and let stand for 1 hour.
+Drain and rinse peas, discarding liquid.

 - 2. Return peas to Dutch oven.
 Add 2-1/2 qts. water, ham bone, onion, salt, pepper, thyme and bay leaf.
 Bring to a boil.
 Reduce heat; cover and simmer for 1-1/2 hours, stirring occasionally.